DomWilliams0/name-needed/.planning/active.md

 			* [ ] in inv but not equipped
 			* [ ] already equipped
 			* [ ] destroying item during going to equip it
+		* [ ] ensure test runner is run from project root via --bin
 * [X] report activity and subactivities in ui
 * [X] reintegrate society job with activity
 * [X] consider removing unnecessary Arc and thread safety from single threaded runtime